jmcclary27/Key-Logger/README.md

 Tracks user's keystrokes, saves keystrokes into text file, then periodically sends text file from designated email to target emails.

+## Tools Used

+Utilizes Python smptd module to send emails via simple Mail Transfer Protocol server.

 ## Important Details
-email_password must be a Google App Password to allow program to access sender email.
+- Variable 'email_password' must be a Google App Password to allow program to access sender email.
 Target emails do not require authorization.
+- In generated text file, Caps Lock is assumed to be initially unactivated